Carleslc/AudioToText/README.md

 The [DeepL API](https://www.deepl.com/pro-api?cta=header-pro-api) has a free quota of **500,000 characters per month**.

 If you exceed your free quota you can upgrade to _DeepL API Pro_ or try using the [Free Translator Files](https://www.deepl.com/translator/files) web feature uploading the generated transcripts.

+See [**this example**](examples/spanish-to-english-deepl) of a transcription and translation of a video file from Spanish to English using DeepL.

 ### **Save transcripts** to different formats